Azure/deployment-stacks/TUTORIAL.md

   -Name mySubStack
 ```

-Use `Az Stack Sub Show` to check deployment status or list the deploymentStack.
+Use `az stack sub show` to check deployment status or list the deploymentStack.

 ```CLI
 Az Stack Sub Show `